Roy12233444/d-demo/README.md

-# delta-demo
+# d-demo
-This is a Demo for Git &amp; Github Class.
+This is a Demo for Git &amp; Github.

 geekydev.in's profile picture

-5 SQL projects for a strong resume 🔥
+5 SQL projects 🔥

 Project 1
 Ingest a CSV, Create a Table, Prepare for End User